 “Hello, Mr. Nelson.”
 Grim said, shaking Mr. Nelson’s hand.
 “Hey, Kevin.
 ‘Sup?” he added, with a half-nod in Kevin’s direction.

 “‘Sup?”
 Kevin replied, returning the half-nod without looking up from his book.
 Conversations with Kevin were usually conducted in half-nods and half-syllables.

 “How are you today, Mr. Nelson?”
 Grim asked.

 “Well,” Mr. Nelson said quietly, glancing anxiously at the house.
 “I’d be lying if I said I wasn’t nervous about meeting Mrs. Peterson.”

 “Well, my wife met Mrs. Peterson once and said it was one of the most unpleasant experiences of her life.
 I asked her if she had any advice and all she said was, ‘Be confident.
 She can smell fear.’ ”

 Just then, the screen door squeaked open and they both turned to see Mrs. Peterson emerging from the house wearing a World War II-era gas mask.

 Grim stifled a laugh, but he could hear Mr. Nelson chanting under his breath, “Be confident.
 She can smell fear.
 Be confident.
 She can smell fear…”

-Grim gave him a nudge and whispered, “You can relax.
-With that gas mask on, she can’t smell a thing.”
+Grim put a comforting hand on Mr. Nelson’s shoulder and said, “You’re in luck!
+With that gas mask on, she probably can’t smell a thing.”